RealDior/gate_sensor/README.md

 **If you are planning on configuring the script, you are not allowed to republish the script without original credit to the original creator (dior.💎), as stated in the LICENCE.
-You are allowed to configure the script for personal use, but not republishing.
+You are allowed to configure the script for personal use.